15th > February > 2008 Archive

 Blu-ray Disc pre-recorded media sales have sailed past the two-and-a-quarter million mark in Europe, the format's promotional body said this week.

 This story was updated to correct information about how QuickTime vulnerabilities are exploited in Second Life.
 An option for viewing media must first be selected.
+More than two months after security researchers released exploit code that steals money from Second Life users, residents of the virtual world remain vulnerable to similar hacks, the researchers say.

 The world's largest porn studio says that Google and Yahoo! should "erect stronger barriers" to keep porn away from the world's children.